reactphp/dns/README.md

 ## Todo

-* Implement message body parsing for types other than A and CNAME: NS, SOA, PTR, MX, TXT, AAAA
+* Implement message body parsing for types other than A, CNAME, NS, SOA, PTR, MX, ANY and TXT: AAAA
 * Implement `authority` and `additional` message parts
 * Respect /etc/hosts